loda-lang/loda-programs/programs/oeis/list3.md

 * [A165207](http://oeis.org/A165207) ([L04 program](165/A165207.asm)): Period 4: repeat [2, 2, 4, 4].
 * [A165211](http://oeis.org/A165211) ([L04 program](165/A165211.asm)): Period 8: repeat [0,1,0,1,1,0,1,0].
 * [A165220](http://oeis.org/A165220) ([L05 program](165/A165220.asm)): Numbers n such that 8*n+1 is a cube.
+* [A165221](http://oeis.org/A165221) ([L34 program](165/A165221.asm)): The Padovan sequence analog of the Fibonacci "rabbit" constant binary expansion.
+Starting with 0 and using the transitions 0->1,1->10,10->01 the subsequences 0,1,10,01,110,1001,01110,1101001,100101110,011101101001... are formed where each subsequence has P sub n ones and length P sub (n-1) binary digits, where P sub n is the n-th Padovan number.
+This sequence is the concatenation of all the subsequences.
+Also note that the n-th subsequence is the concatenation of the n-th-3 and n-th-2 subsequences.
 * [A165222](http://oeis.org/A165222) ([L14 program](165/A165222.asm)): a(n) = (2^(n+4)+1)*(2^n+1).
 * [A165240](http://oeis.org/A165240) ([L14 program](165/A165240.asm)): Integers of the form (a+b+c+..+z)/z where (a,b,c,..,z) is a list of 2 or more distinct consecutive nonprimes.
 * [A165248](http://oeis.org/A165248) ([L03 program](165/A165248.asm)): Quintisection A061037(5*n+2).